I make things with my hands. Stories. Pictures. Graphics. Websites. Feasts.

 I've always been a theme person.
 Maybe this explains why I thrived in advertising.
 My work

-I managed to eventually master driving on the opposite side of the road (left, left, left) without taking out too many roundabouts.
+During my time in England, I managed to eventually master driving on the opposite side of the road (left, left, left) without taking out too many roundabouts.
 As a political animal, I have voted in every U.S. election since coming of age.
 Survived the desolation of premature widowhood.
 And have had the good fortune to work for myself most of my life.

 Ongoing projects include a trio of Activity Books for Grownups, along with themed Art Exhibitions.
 Click titles below for link to books.